SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Her blush had intensified at this point, but she didn't care.
 Her friend needed her and not even a little embarrassment would stop her from helping.

-"Fluttershy, wake up!"
-She tried to whisper loudly.
+"Fluttershy, wake up!" she tried to whisper loudly.

-It didn't work and Fluttershy only squirmed more.
+It didn't work.
+Fluttershy only squirmed more.

 "Apples… Cute…"